 Air quality standards are regulated by federal, state, and tribal agencies to prevent air pollution from causing harm to public health and the environment.
-The Yakama Nation protects air quality within the Yakama Nation Reservation boundaries with technical assistance from the Environmental Protection Agency (EPA) in accordance with the Federal Air Rules for Indian Reservations (FARR).
-The Washington Department of Ecology (Ecology) and Yakima Regional Clean Air Agency regulate air quality in the airsheds neighboring the Yakama Nation Reservation in accordance with Washington Ambient Air Quality Standards to provide clean air to the public.
+The Yakama Nation protects air quality within the Yakama Nation Reservation boundaries with technical assistance from the EPA in accordance with the Federal Air Rules for Indian Reservations (FARR).
+Ecology and Yakima Regional Clean Air Agency regulate air quality in the airsheds neighboring the Yakama Nation Reservation in accordance with Washington Ambient Air Quality Standards to provide clean air to the public.